Keauhou woman dies, 3 men injured in Big Isle traffic crash

-One woman died and three men suffered injuries Saturday afternoon in a fatal traffic collision involving three vehicles on Hawaii island.
+One woman died and three men suffered injuries Saturday afternoon on Hawaii island in a collision involving three vehicles.

 According to Hawaii County police, the crash happened at 2:04 p.m. when a 2023 BMW sedan traveling east toward Hilo on Daniel K. Inouye Highway overtook vehicles and collided head-on with a 2013 Ford SUV traveling west toward Kona.
 The Ford then struck a 2007 Chevy pickup truck heading east.
 All three vehicles sustained major damage from the collision.

 The East Hawaii Traffic Enforcement Unit launched a negligent homicide investigation.
-Police have determined at this time that both speed and reckless driving were the primary factors in the crash.
+Police have determined at this time that both speed and reckless driving were the primary factors in the collision.

-This marked the eighth traffic fatality this year compared to five traffic fatalities at this same time last year.
+This marks the Big Island’s eighth traffic fatality this year, compared with five at this same time in 2023.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.